carbon-language/carbon-lang/flang/docs/Calls.md

 Internal and module subprograms that are ever passed as arguments &/or assigned as targets of procedure pointers may be F77ish.

-Every F77ish procedure can and must be distiguished at compilation time.
+Every F77ish procedure can and must be distinguished at compilation time.
 Such procedures should respect the external naming conventions (when external) and any legacy ABI used for Fortran '77 programs on the target architecture, so that portable libraries can be compiled